EasternSauce/scala-game/readme.md

 - add remaining creatures,
 - game save to/load from file,
 - add remaining abilities and components,
+- creature logic (temporary effects).

 To be done:
-- creature logic (temporary effects),
 - area gates,
 - enemy spawns,
 - boss arena and boss fight,